 - Information about minors or other vulnerable populations

 Before sharing human subjects data publicly, the dataset should have a low disclosure risk or be free of disclosive information.
-This involves removing both direct identifiers (see the University procedure for de-identifying research data) AND indirect identifiers that may pose a disclosure risk.
+This involves removing both direct identifiers (see the University procedure for de-identifying health data) AND indirect identifiers that may pose a disclosure risk.

 If your data contain legally protected or sensitive data, or if the removal of identifiers limit the usefulness of your data, consider sharing through archives with restricted access repositories, such as the Inter-University Consortium for Political and Social Research (ICPSR).